 Several years ago, I experienced a hard drive failure.
-I was at work when my laptop suddenly started to act particularly strange.
-First, I thought it was because I had too many windows open and the RAM was full, but when the problems persisted after a reboot, I knew it was more than that.
+My laptop acted strangely.
+When the problems persisted after a reboot, I knew it was more than an overstretched RAM.
 I immediately started to back up recent files.
 About half an hour later, the hard drive failed audibly and the laptop wouldn’t boot anymore.

-Thank God I had backups!
-Except that I didn’t have backups of everything.
+I had backups, but not of everything.
 Just weeks earlier my backup drive had reached capacity.
 To back up important work files, I had decided to delete my personal photos.
-The irony was that I had already purchased a new external drive, but had not taken the time to back up my photos.
-Now they were lost and I was devastated.
+Ironically, I had already purchased a new external drive, but I had not taken the time to create a full backup.
+Now my photos were lost and I was devastated.

 When your external hard drive fails, it can do so for all the same reasons an internal drive can fail.
 Sometimes, however, it’s not the drive that stops working, but a connection within the enclosure!
 And in that case, the drive is easy to revive.

 Before you open up any hardware, be sure to discharge your body’s static electricity, i.e. ground yourself.
-Remove the hard drive from its casing and use a IDE/SATA data cable and power connector to install the drive internally on your desktop computer.
+Remove the hard drive from its casing and use an IDE/SATA data cable and power connector to install the drive internally on your desktop computer.
 Alternatively, you can get an IDE/SATA to USB adapter or a new USB enclosure, so you can hook the drive up externally via USB.

-The image above shows a SATA connector (left) and an IDE connector (right).
+The image above shows a SATA connector (front) and an IDE connector (back).

 Sometimes, it’s not the drive that failed, but the physical connection of cables that connect the drive with the computer’s motherboard.
 You can only wish that this is your problem!
-So before you hire an expensive technician, make sure the data and power cables are firmly connected on both ends.
+So before you hire someone, make sure the data and power cables are firmly connected on both ends.